filippoprafloriani/Training-Restricted-Boltzmann-Machines/README.md

-Read the pdf for the assignment.
+Read the pdf for the theory, explanation and results.

 Jupyter notebook in Python for the code.